We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Grits are a popular dish widely consumed across the Southern United States.

 They’re made from dried, ground corn (Maize) cooked in various liquids — including water, milk, or broth — until the mix reaches a thick, creamy, porridge-like consistency.
+The consistency of grits varies.
+Some people prefer runny grits, while some prefer theirs creamy and thick.

 They’re most commonly served as a breakfast or side dish and usually made from a variety of corn called dent corn, which has a softer, starchy kernel (1).